Formalizing contextuality in sequential scenarios: Restricted HVMs and non-contextuality

-\begin{example}[Peres-Mermin non-contextuality in sequential scenarios] We show that the Peres-Mermin Square~\cite{peres1990IncompatibleResultsQuantum,mermin1993HiddenVariablesTwo,budroni2022Quantum} can be encompassed in this framework if it is done sequentially.
+\begin{example}[Peres-Mermin non-contextuality in sequential scenarios] We show that the Peres-Mermin Square~\cite{peres1990IncompatibleResultsQuantum,mermin1993HiddenVariablesTwo,budroni2022KochenSpeckerContextuality} can be encompassed in this framework if it is done sequentially, following the same steps as the KCBS example above.
 First, we start by ordering the instruments in the contexts, to give sequences, which is also done in Ref~\cite{kirchmair2009StateindependentExperimentalTest} for example.
 Thus, the sets in $\XMOSEQ[\textup{PM}]$ are:

-Where, similarly to the KCBS Example~\ref{ex:seq-KCBS}, we use indices for the order and exponents for the instrument.
-Again if one assumes determinism and no-disturbance the following inequality holds:
+Assuming that no-disturbance and outcome determinism holds, from experiments results for instance, then the following inequality holds~\cite{cabello2008ExperimentallyTestableStateIndependent}\footnote{This inequality has been debated in~\cite{krishna2017DerivingRobustNoncontextuality} from a generalized contextuality point of view.}: